nologic/blog/_posts/2017-03-19-travel-safe.md

 upfs.gz: gzip compressed data, was "initrdup", from Unix, last modified: Tue Feb 14 00:36:14 2017, max compression
 ```

 Cool!
 That seems to have worked and given us a valid gzip file.
+This command extracted the binary content that was following the shell script which turned out to be the gzip file.

 ```
 mike@ubuntu:~/$ gunzip upfs.gz